Privacy in Speech Technology: Protections

-An alternative to reducing the size of the information bottleneck is to use an adversarial model during training, such that side-information in the bottleneck is minimized~\cite{noe21_interspeech,srivastava19_interspeech,nelus2018itg}. \Cref{fig:adversarial} illustrates the model structure, where the trusted and threat tasks correspond respectively to utility and privacy, which in turn respectively correspond to the extraction of the private message and side-information.
+, such that side-information in the bottleneck is minimized~\cite{noe21_interspeech,srivastava19_interspeech,nelus2018itg}. \Cref{fig:adversarial} illustrates the model structure, where the trusted and threat tasks correspond respectively to utility and privacy, which in turn respectively correspond to the extraction of the {target information} and side-information.
 The threat task is independently optimized to extract private side information from the bottleneck output.
-While keeping the threat task fixed, the encoder and the trusted tasks are jointly optimized to maximize the accuracy\footnote{Accuracy refers here to some similarity measure between the message and a corrupt version of the message.} of the private message \emph{and} to minimize the accuracy of private side information.
+While keeping the threat task fixed, the encoder and the trusted tasks are jointly optimized to maximize the accuracy\footnote{Accuracy refers here to some similarity measure between the message and a corrupt version of the message.} of the {target information} \emph{and} to minimize the accuracy of private side information.

 Adversarial training thus combines maximizing and minimizing the accuracy of private side information.
-This forces the encoder to minimize private side information passed through the bottleneck since the threat task tries to maximize the extraction of private side information. \changed{Similar effects can be achieved by a variety of other formulations, for example, by Siamese training, where the analysis model is specifically optimized to minimize and maximize feature distances between speakers within and across target classes~\cite{nelus19b_interspeech}.
+This forces the encoder to minimize private side information passed through the bottleneck, as the threat task aims to maximize the extraction of such information. {Similar effects can be achieved by a variety of other formulations, for example, by Siamese training, where the analysis model is specifically optimized to minimize and maximize feature distances between speakers within and across target classes~\cite{nelus19b_interspeech}.
 This approach should cluster extracted information into groups corresponding to the trusted task while minimizing private information.}

 An advantage of an adversarial configuration is that the designer can specifically choose which type of threat and information category is removed from the data.
 The system can also be optimized end-to-end, such that all components are jointly optimized for the best performance.
 This can lead to an efficient model in terms of the trade-off between computational cost and output quality.